 Pastoral Support Team

-The Pastoral Support Team at Kingfisher consists of six key staff that together provide a range of support and guidance for families.
-The team are overseen by Sue Caine, Head of School.
+The Pastoral Support Team at Kingfisher consists of four key staff that together provide a range of support and guidance for families.
+The team are overseen by Lynne Rogers , Director of Pastoral Care .
 Examples of the types of things the team have supported families in include:

 - Personal budget information

 - Access to specialist organisations and support groups

 - Referrals for support from external agencies

 - Drop ins – designed to support, sign post your concerns and to make friends